-- Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ...
-[30 months from the date of entry into force of this Directive].
-They shall immediately communicate the text of those measures to the Commission. - When Member States adopt those measures, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.Member States shall determine how such reference is to be made. - 3.
-Member States shall communicate to the Commission the text of the measures of national law which they adopt in the field covered by this Directive.
+1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by 18 February 2026.
+They shall immediately communicate the text of those measures to the Commission.

+2. When Member States adopt those measures, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+Member States shall determine how such reference is to be made.

+3. Member States shall communicate to the Commission the text of the measures of national law which they adopt in the field covered by this Directive.

-Article 8 Evaluation
+Evaluation

-By ... [six years from the date of entry into force of this Directive], the Commission shall carry out an evaluation of this Directive.
+By 18 August 2029, the Commission shall carry out an evaluation of this Directive.
 The Commission shall transmit the evaluation report to the European Parliament and the Council.
 The evaluation shall be conducted in accordance with the Commission's better regulation guidelines.
 Member States shall provide the Commission with the information necessary for the preparation of that report.